Cugniere/aoc-2022/README.md

 ### Part Two

-Exactly the same as before except we need to change the value returned depending on the adversaryhand:
+Exactly the same as before except we need to change the value returned depending on the adversary hand:
 ```python
 def play(a, b):
     a = ord(a) - 64